-The employer must be content that the apprentice is working at • or above the level of the occupational standard.
-Apprentices must have achieved English and mathematics Level 2 1 .
+On-programme (typically, 12 months) Training to develop the knowledge, skills and behaviours (KSBs).
+Training towards English and mathematics Level 1 and 2, if required.
+Compiling a portfolio of evidence.
+End-point assessment gateway The employer must be content that the apprentice is working at or above the level of the occupational standard.
+Apprentices must have achieved English and mathematics Level 1 and taken the tests for Level 2.
 Apprentices must submit a portfolio of evidence to underpin the EPA interview.
-For the observation with questions and interview underpinned by a portfolio of evidence, the employer must provide any workplace specific policies, requirements and or instructions as requested by the EPAO. assessment (typically, 3 months) Assevi essment method 1: Observation with questions fail pass distinction sessment method 2: Interview underpinned by a portfolio of dence fail pass distinction sessment method 3: Multiple-choice test fail pass formance in these assessment methods will determine the A/overall apprenticeship standard grade of: fail pass merit
+For the observation with questions and interview underpinned by a portfolio of evidence, the employer must provide any workplace specific policies, requirements or instructions as requested by the EPAO.
+End-point assessment (typically, 3 months) requested by the EPAO.
+Assessment method 1: Observation with questions

-Length of EPA period
+Length of end-point assessment period